winleafs/Winleafs/README.md

 - Add option to schedule to turn off lights at application/Windows shutdown (needs state endpoint)
 - Add basic logging
 - Figure out why Vibrant sunrise does not work
+- Adding and deleting triggers now is permanent without saving while it should only be permanent on saving

 ## Future features (in no particular order):
 - Override schedule at any time you want